-Unfortunately, there are no live guides that can be hired at the places, nor audio guides to rent.
+Unfortunately, there are no live guides that can be hired at the museum, nor audio guides to rent.
 I was really disappointed when I realized this because you really do miss out on a lot of interesting information if you just look at all the bizarre things!

 How to get to Figueres from Barcelona by yourself

-There is also a normal, no high-speed train, the price is usually 16€ and it takes 1 hour and 40 minutes to get to Figueres train station, so 2 hours all together with walking to the museum.
-You can also take a local bus from the train station, it will get your directly to the museum for 1,25€.
+There is also a normal, non-high-speed train; the price is usually 16€ and it takes 1 hour and 40 minutes, so 2 hours all together with walking to the museum.
+You can also take a local bus from the train station and it will take you directly to the museum for 1,25€.